shiimaxx/cloudwatch-alb-path-metrics/README.md

 # cloudwatch-alb-path-metrics

+> [!NOTE]
+> This project has moved to [topotal/cloudwatch-alb-path-metrics](https://github.com/topotal/cloudwatch-alb-path-metrics).
+Please refer to the new repository for the latest updates and future maintenance.

 cloudwatch-alb-path-metrics is a Lambda function that generates path-based metrics from Application Load Balancer (ALB) access logs and publishes them as Amazon CloudWatch custom metrics.

 ## Motivation